Uniform Inference for Group-Time Conditional Average Treatment Effects Given a Continuous Covariate

 - gteval

 The vector or matrix of the evaluation points g and t.
 If it is a vector, the first and second elements indicate g and t, respectively.
 If it is a matrix, the first and second columns indicate g's and t's, respectively.
-Default is `NULL`, and `gteval` is automatically constructed.
+Default is `NULL` and `gteval` is constructed automatically.

 - control_group

 Which units to use the control group.
 Options are "nevertreated" and "notyettreated".
-Default is "nevertreated".
+Default is "notyettreated".

 - anticipation